Free Ride Home - Tag your pet today!

 - No cost to the citizen - a shelter stay will cost the pet owner $30 the first day and $12 each additional day.

-For more information, contact the Chesterfield County Police Department Animal Control Unit, 804-748-1683.
+- For more information, contact the Chesterfield County Police Department Animal Services Unit, 804-748-1683.

 The shelter has a large selection of puppies, kittens, dogs and cats for adoption.
 For the new owner's convenience, the $60 adoption fee covers the cost of adoption, spaying or neutering the animal prior to the new owner taking possession and a rabies shot.
 This allows for a worry-free adoption.